cunybpl/nycet_pnp/src/content/calculation_methodologies/lighting-plant-and-systems-energy-consumption.md

 ### Lighting Electrical Current from Circuit Breakers

 Lighting fixtures generally require single-phase power to operate, but <u>electrical distribution systems</u> are commonly three-phase.
 When measuring individual circuits of a panelboard, it is essential to know which phase the circuit is connected to.
 A proper line-to-neutral connection is required to accurately measure the circuit's voltage.

+#### Calculator

+{{< downloadable_file title="Lighting Current Panelboard Calculator" >}}

+#### Measurements

+The calculator relies on the measured data from the following measurement techniques:

+{{< measurement_technique measurement_technique_id=3 >}}

+{{< measurement_technique measurement_technique_id=2 >}}

+#### Methodology

+The calculator uses the following methodology to compute annual energy consumption of a lighting fixture system via the panelboard.

 This calculation tool requires the phase of the circuit to be specified in order to calculate annual energy consumption.
 If multiple circuits are measured and are connected to the same phase, then only the voltage of that phase is necessary Additionally, the user should ensure that the panelboard is balanced (i.e., all three electrical lines, or phases, must have the same current and line-to-line voltage).
 If the panelboard is not balanced, then it must be specified in the calculation tool (see worksheet ‘Step 1.1 Circuit Raw Data’).